electronicayciencia/ATECC608-Tools/README.md

 ### Primitives (simple commands)

 Asimmetric encryption:

-- `genecckey`: Create an ECC private key and store it in the given slot.
+- `genecckey`: Create an ECC private key, store it in the given slot and return the public parameters.

 Simmetric encryption:
 - `aes_decrypt`: AES128 decrypt a block using a key in a given slot.
 - `aes_encrypt`: AES128 encrypt a block using a key in a given slot.
 - `derivekey`: Create a new key from a parent, itself and tempkey.

 Hash:
 - `gendig`: Issue a gendig-data command with the specified slot.
 - `mac`: Generate a MAC of the TempKey + Slot Key
 - `sha`: Calculate SHA256 of the message.

+Random:
+- `nonce_rand`: Generate a random nonce with a challenge.
+- `random`: Retrieve a random number (or `FF FF 00 00 ...` if unlocked)

 Utilities:
 - `load_tempkey`: Load TempKey with a given value.
-- `nonce_rand`: Generate a random nonce with a challenge.
-- `random`: Retrieve a random number (or `FF FF 00 00 ...` if unlocked)
 - `read_slot`: Read the first 32 bits from a data slot (cleartext)
 - `serial`: Get the chip's serial number.
 - `state`: Display device internal state.